alondmnt/joplin-plugin-jarvis/README.md

 # Jarvis

 Jarvis (Joplin Assistant Running a Very Intelligent System) is an AI note-taking assistant based on OpenAI's GPT-3.
 You can ask it to [generate text](https://beta.openai.com/docs/guides/completion/introduction), or [edit existing text](https://beta.openai.com/docs/guides/completion/editing-text) based on free text instructions.
-You will need an OpenAI account in order for Jarvis to work (at the moment, new users get 18$ credit upon registering, which is equivalent to 900,000 tokens, or more than 600,000 generated words).
+You will need an OpenAI account for Jarvis to work (at the moment, new users get 18$ credit upon registering, which is equivalent to 900,000 tokens, or more than 600,000 generated words).

 ![jarvis demo](jarvis.gif)